-It’s perhaps no surprise that Adidas are at the top of our list for best weight lifting shoes, since they have been at this weightlifting and training shoe business longer than just about anyone.
+It’s perhaps no surprise that Adidas is at the top of our list for best weightlifting shoes since they have been at this weightlifting and training shoe business longer than just about anyone.

-Adidas also tends to top many a list of best men’s lifting or training shoes as well, as Adidas knows the sport and its specific needs in terms of footwear during training.
+Adidas also tends to top many a list of best men’s training and weight lifting shoes, as Adidas knows the sport and its specific needs in terms of footwear during training.

 The Adidas Adipower seems to be a popular choice for training shoes, but we chose the Powerlift 3 instead.

 As for the Women’s Adidas Powerlift 3, it is designed to be durable, comfortable, and extremely stable that doesn’t give an inch even as you ramp up the weight during training.

 The shoes have excellent grip, and the Velcro straps help keep your feet in place mid-lift, whether you are doing squats or deadlifts.
 With this support, you’re encouraged to use your core more for these movements, helping you avoid lower back pain.